saumya-jetley/ZeroShotSeg_cocomAPI/README.md

     - Saves coco-images that contain objects all which must belong to categories not in the 20 PascalVOC categories.

 - sj_unseen_eval_1.m
-    - Stores ground-truth and predictions for all the images saved above in COCO JSON format as separate .mat files
+    - Stores ground-truth and predictions (for all the images saved above) in COCO JSON format as separate .mat files
 %     (All the predicted categories get single label - 81 (unseen cat label))

 - sj_unseen_eval_2.m
-    - Estimates MAP scores for zero-shot segmentation on the images of unseen categories saved in step-1 and predicted using [Straight to shapes](https://arxiv.org/abs/1611.07932) [code](https://github.com/torrvision/straighttoshapes).
+    - Estimates MAP scores for zero-shot segmentation performance on the images of unseen categories saved in step-1 and predicted using [Straight to shapes](https://arxiv.org/abs/1611.07932) approach implemented as [this](https://github.com/torrvision/straighttoshapes).